100 Walt Disney World Vacations: 47 Years of Disney Travel with Mike Belobradic

 100 Walt Disney World Vacations: A Lifetime of Memories

-That’s 100 vacations to Walt Disney World over the past 47 years, each time spent onsite at a Walt Disney World resort property.
+100 vacations to Walt Disney World over the past 47 years, each time spent onsite at a Walt Disney World resort property.

-100 Walt Disney World vacations does not happen overnight, especially when you consider that I do not live in Orlando; nor do I live in Florida, or even the United States.
+This is not something that I ever set out to do.
+In fact, the first 25 to 30 of those were as vacations with my parents.
+One hundred Walt Disney World vacations does not happen overnight, especially when you consider that I do not live in Orlando; nor do I live in Florida, or even the United States.
 I am a Canadian who has been traveling to Walt Disney World on a regular basis since the Resort first opened its doors.
 This post is all about how this came to be.

 For the record, this number does not include vacations to other Disney destinations.
 Other Disney destinations that I have visited include Disneyland Resort in Anaheim (currently at nine times), Disneyland Paris (currently one time), Disney’s Vero Beach Resort (currently nine times) and Disney Aulani Resort (currently one time).